Chapter 1 - Purpose and Background

 These two grounds differ significantly.
 This Part J only addresses the inadmissibility determination for fraud or willful misrepresentation made in connection with obtaining an immigration benefit.
 This includes, however, false claims to U.S. citizenship made prior to September 30, 1996.

-Foreign nationals who made a false claim to U.S. citizenship prior to September 30, 1996, cannot be found inadmissible under the false claim to U.S. citizenship ground of inadmissibility.
+Noncitizens who made a false claim to U.S. citizenship prior to September 30, 1996, cannot be found inadmissible under the false claim to U.S. citizenship ground of inadmissibility.
 IIRIRA made this ground applicable only to false claims made on or after September 30, 1996.

 Therefore, for false claims to U.S. citizenship made before September 30, 1996, the officer must analyze the person’s inadmissibility according to the general fraud and willful misrepresentation ground of inadmissibility, as outlined in this Part J.